Start9Labs/documentation/site/source/support/dev-docs/packaging-example.rst

 Docker Entrypoint
 =================

 #.
 Okay, let's move on to our ``docker_entrypoint.sh`` file.
 This is a script that defines what to do when the service starts, and often acts as an init system.
 It will need to complete any environment setup (such as folder substructure), set any environment variables, and execute the run command.
 It's also PID 1 in the docker container, so it does all of the signal handling and container exits when it is stopped/exits.
-If you have built a ``configurator``, this will also need to be called to execute here.
+If you have built a "configurator," this will also need to be called to execute here.
+More on configurators below.
 Let's take a look at our (extremely basic) Hello World example:

   .. code:: bash